 They’re live, and ready for you to start using for EVE related discussion right now.
 Have a look at the new forum rules, and post away.

 The comments thread for the new blog is also posted on the new forums too, as the first part of our transition to the new venue for discussion.
 As of this blog, all our new announcements and dev blogs threads, will occur via the new forums.

 By the end of this week, CCP will fully transition to utilizing the new forums for all our official communications including balance threads, test server feedback, and all other manner of information.

-We are of course aware that there are a lot of existing discussion ongoing on the existing forums, and as such we’ll be keeping them open for a month, until July 20th, so that the community can make a solid transition over to the new forums too.
+We are of course aware that there are a lot of existing discussion ongoing on the existing forums, and as such we’ll be keeping them open for six weeks, until August 3rd, so that the community can make a solid transition over to the new forums too.

 The new forums will live at meta.eveonline.com until this time, when they’ll move over to forums.eveonline.com.

 The existing forums will continue to live on forums.eveonline.com until this date too, and will then migrate to oldforums.eveonline.com, with the new ones taking their place on the current URL.